damianhakert/damianhakert.github.io/source/posts/2017-01-23-gitlab-2016-year-in-review.html.md

 [License templates](https://docs.gitlab.com/ce/user/project/repository/web_editor.html#template-dropdowns) were
 introduced, providing users with a quick way to fill in LICENSE files for new projects.
+License templates can also be added [using the API](https://docs.gitlab.com/ce/api/templates/licenses.html).

 ### Due Dates